mohamedKhaled655/GamesExplorerApp/README.md

-## 👨‍💻 Developed by : Mohamed Khaled
+## 👨‍💻 Developed by: Mohamed Khaled